-Autism is a serious developmental, life-long disorder which affects at least 1 in 110 children in the UK.
-It has no known cause or cure.
+Autism is a life-long, developmental condition which affects more than 1 in 100 children in the UK.